Dreinale/Dreinale/README.md

 - 👋 Hi, I’m @Dreinale and i got 25 years old
-- 👀 I’m interested in robotic / IOT & AR / VR
+- 👀 I’m interested in robotic / IOT
 - 🌱 I’m currently working on c / c++ / JS
 - 💞️ I’m looking to collaborate on IOT project (create a robot).
 - 📫 How to reach me send me an email -> enzo.brunet@epitech.eu